Completion theorem for equivariant $K$-theory: -theory of Borel spaces for reductive groups

 For every $i \ge 1$, there are smooth and projective maps $\pi^i_X:X^i_B \to X^i_G$.
-These maps induce the corresponding push-forward map $(\pi^i_X)_*$ and $(\pi^i_X)^*$ on the equivariant and ordinary $K$-groups.
-These maps on the equivariant and ordinary $K$-groups are connected by the commutative diagram
+These maps induce the push-forward and pull-back maps $(\pi^i_X)_*$ and $(\pi^i_X)^*$ on the ordinary and equivariant $G$-theory such that we have a commutative diagram